 Explore grant and funding options for your next digital project.
 Yes, there is a lot of talk about government funding programs around COVID-19 right now – but alongside those funding programs are standard funding programs that might foot the bill for your next website, web app, mobile app, software or digital marketing project.
 The Alberta Business Grants Directory is a great resource for not only Alberta-specific grants, but Canada-wide opportunities – I highly recommend checking it out.
 Feel free to drop us a line too, and we can fill you in on some specific grants past clients of ours have used to fund their project.

 Audit your digital properties.
 Audits can take a variety of forms – Security Audits, Website Audits, Performance Audits, Content Audits, Technical Audits, Usability Audits, SEO Audits, etc. If you have a digital property that you’ve inherited, or a product you’re just generally unsure of, it might be time to give it an audit.
-I wrote a whole huge post about running a comprehensive audit here – so you can start there, or you can dip your toes in the water our free one:
+I wrote a whole huge post about running a comprehensive audit here – so you can start there.

 Set up your organization for online delivery.
 Yes, eCommerce is an obvious one if you sell products (physical or digital), but let’s open up our thinking a bit more.
 If you sell expertise or in-person workshops, or offer events, how can you offer those when traditional on-location or in-person methods are a no-go?
 The barrier to digital delivery has never been lower – software options are affordable and near limitless for webinars (Zoom is solid), live-streaming, DIY course creation and selling (Podia is great), and more elegant and integrated LMS solutions (like the one we delivered for the College of Physicians and Surgeons of Alberta).